-But like the trend toward larger cars, the trend toward larger houses appears to be reversing.
+The trends toward larger cars and larger houses appear to be reversing.
 High energy costs, the credit crunch, and concern for the environment are leading people to demand smaller houses.
 To attract people such as these, D. R. Horton, the nation's leading homebuilder, and other construction firms are now building smaller homes.